br-n518/Godot-Beginners-Guide/godot_guide.md

 ### Project Manager

 The first thing you see when opening Godot is the project manager.
 Here you can see a list of projects to choose from (if any).
 To add an existing project, use the “Scan” feature to search a folder (and its sub-folders) for all projects it can find.
-Godot 2.1 projects can’t import into Godot 3.0 without a converter.
-Godot 2.1 has a converter but it may not work well.
+Godot 2.1 projects can’t import into Godot 3.0 without converting it.
+Godot 2.1 has a converter but may not work well.
 Godot 3.0 projects should work in Godot 3.1, but Godot 3.1 files won’t work in Godot 3.0.

-To create a new project, you need an empty folder.
+To create a new project, you need to create a new folder.
+Any empty folder will work, but it has to be completely empty.
 Once you have your folder then click OK and load (edit) your project.
 You can also run your projects from the project manager without launching the editor.

 ### File System

 In your project folder are some hidden files, a couple default files (like “icon.png”) and the rest are your files.
-The root or top of this file system is “res://”.
+The root or top of this file system is “res://” and there are also “user://” and system files.
 The *user directory* (user://) is for game saves, while the *resource directory* (res://) is for your game files .
 If you download add-ons from the Godot asset library, they should go to “res://addons/” folder in your project.

-You can organize your project files by creating folders.
-You can also move, rename, or delete folders; if your other scenes and scripts aren't referencing them.
+You can organize your project files using folders.
+You can always add more folders, but keep it organized.

 ![FileSystem Widget](img/godot_filebrowser.png)

-NOTE: There's also the "sys://" address for accessing the system.
-You don't use this normally, but while saving their game your users might wander to an address outside of "user://".
-So it might be helpful to know this exists.

 ### Objects